• Skip to content

 Melatonin is a hormone that’s produced in the brain.
 Your body produces more melatonin when it’s dark and less when it’s light.

 Melatonin maintains your circadian rhythm, which is your internal 24-hour clock.
-Your circadian rhythm helps to control when you fall asleep, how long you sleep and when you wake up.
+Your circadian rhythm helps control when you fall asleep, how long you sleep and when you wake up.

 Who is melatonin for?